CurtPalme.com Home Theater sales, calibration, service, and discussion forum. Hundreds of free manuals & setup tips.

 Warranty: 1 year all parts and labour.

-Upgrade your Sony CRT projector by adding two HDMI 1.3 inputs with gamma correction and infrared remote control!
-Don't be stuck watching PS3, Blu-ray, HD-DVD, and DVD at only 480p!
-Add digital HDCP-compliant HDMI 1.3 inputs allowing you to watch hi-def content at up to 1080p resolution!
+Upgrade your Sony CRT projector by adding two HDMI 1.4 inputs with 3D support, gamma correction and infrared remote control.
+Don't be stuck watching PS3, Blu-ray, HD-DVD, and DVD at only 480p.
+Add digital HDCP-compliant HDMI 1.4 inputs allowing you to watch hi-def content at up to 1080p resolution.

 Widescreen Review Magazine uses Moome HDMI cards in their reference theaters featuring Sony G90 and Runco 1200 CRT projectors.
 "We love our 9-inch CRT projectors, even though we have our pick of the leading edge D-ILA, SXRD, and DLP projectors." - Gary Reber, Editor-in-Chief and Publisher, Widescreen Review

-The IFB-FULLHD card allows you easily add digital devices such as Blu-Ray players, PS3, Xbox360, Satellite/Cable HDTV set-top boxes, and HTPCs with HDMI graphic cards (to name a few) to your Sony CRT projector.
-Simply plug the card into your projector, your DVI/HDMI devices into the card, and watch!
+The IFB-FULLHD card allows you easily connect digital devices such as Blu-Ray players, PS3/PS4, Xbox360/XboxOne, Satellite/Cable HDTV set-top boxes, and HTPCs with HDMI graphic cards (to name a few) to your Sony CRT projector.
+Simply plug the card into your projector, your DVI/HDMI devices into the card, and watch.

 This product is a culmination of everything Moome has learnt over years of building DVI/HDMI input cards for CRT projectors.
-It is by far the highest end Sony card he has yet to offer with new features such as: Two 100% HDMI 1.3 compliant inputs for Deep Colour support, better discrete 14bit D/A converters, faster 1GHz output buffer, and better op-amps for the best image quality possible!
+It is by far the highest end Sony card he has yet to offer with new features such as: Two 100% HDMI 1.4 compliant inputs for Radiance 3D support (3D glasses & emitter sold separately), Deep Colour support, better discrete 14bit D/A converters, faster 1GHz output buffer, and better op-amps for the best image quality possible.

 Works with any Sony CRT projector, TV, or other product with an IFB slot.
 This includes: